 - Store your fuel in a dry place

-It’s easy to go the fuel pump and accidentally put the wrong fuel in your gas container.
+It’s easy to go to the fuel pump and accidentally put the wrong fuel in your gas container.
 Each pump is a little different.
-They could have multiple dispensers for each type of fuel or one dispenser where you need to push a button to select at type you want.
+They could have multiple dispensers for each type of fuel or one dispenser where you need to push a button to select the type you want.

 If that’s not difficult enough, you may see some extra yellow, blue, or green handles mixed in among the pumps that signify E85, Ethanol-Free, and Diesel fuels respectively.
 Read the label on your pump to make sure you are getting the right fuel for your Toro lawn mower.